Resources for Families

 Girl Scouts leave areas cleaner than they found them.
 Clean up any garbage before leaving at the end of the day.

 After the booth, adults should count the money and inventory.
-Any remaining cookies should be returned to the troop inventory at a booth with two or more Girl Scouts, and money should be deposited into the troop bank account as soon as possible.
-Don’t forget to include donations in your total!
+As a reminder, any remaining cookies are the responsibility of the family.
+All money should be given to the troop leader, promptly, so it can be deposited into the troop bank account.
+Don't forget to include donations in your total!
 Every $6 donation adds up to one package for Cookie Share, which can be added to your total sold and credited to participating Girl Scouts.

 -

-After receiving cash and making change, Girl Scouts should hand the money to a volunteer for safekeeping, and deposit it into the cash box as soon as possible.
+After receiving cash and making change, Girl Scouts should hand the money to a adult for safekeeping, and it then should be deposited into the cash box as soon as possible.

 Keep the cash box in a safe place or behind a barrier of cookie packages.